storj/docs/app/learn/concepts/access/encryption-and-keys/key-management/page.md

 ### Thing 3: Secure your encryption keys

-This probably goes without saying, but be careful with how your app stores and transmits encryption keys.&#x20;
+This probably goes without saying, but be careful with how your app stores and transmits encryption keys.

 By keeping encryption and access management separate, and by implementing client-side encryption, Storj DCS ensures that your data can’t be processed, mined, scanned by Storj or any unauthorized 3rd parties.
 If you don’t, it will end badly and Storj won’t be able to help.